katefaith/rsschool-cv/cv.md

 * [Telegram](https://t.me/maybe_kate)

 ## Summary
-I want to joining a team that practices code-review, where code quality and desire for growth are valued.
-I want to apply my knowledge and learn new things in the process.
+I want to join a team that practices code-review, where code quality and desire for growth are valued.
+I want to apply my knowledge and learn new things while working.

 I'm continuing self education, taking courses on frontend, performing pet-projects, solving tasks on codewars and similar resources.
-I'm interested in what is happening in the industry: reading articles, listening to IT-podcasts and visiting frontend-meetups.
+I'm interested in what is happening in the industry: I'm reading articles, listening to IT-podcasts and visiting frontend-meetups.

 ## Skills
 * HTML/CSS